celinedurniak/test_nbsphinx/docs/handling_units.rst

 ************

-At present the QENS models library contains a set of models aimed to fit :math:`S(Q, \hbar\omega)` quasielastic neutron scattering data [#f1]_ .
+At present the QENS models library contains a set of models aimed to fit :math:`S(Q, \hbar\omega)` quasielastic neutron scattering (QENS) data [#f1]_ .
 As there does not yet exist a standard format for :math:`S(Q,\hbar\omega)` data, it remains a user task to write the appropriate loader to read the data.
 The library is unit agnostic and does not make any assumption about the units of the input data.